lshpaner/kfre/docs/_sources/usage_guide.rst.txt

         plot_type="all_plots",       # Can be 'auc_roc', 'precision_recall', or 'all_plots'
-        show_years=[2, 5],           # Year outcomes to show in the plots plot_combinations=True,      # Plot combinations of all variables in one plot show_grids=True,             # Place all plots on one grid; False does individual decimal_places=3,            # Number of decimal places in legend )
+        show_years=[2, 5],           # Year outcomes to show in the plots plot_combinations=True,      # Plot combinations of all variables in one plot show_subplots=True,          # Place all plots on one subplot; False does individual decimal_places=3,            # Number of decimal places in legend )